FuelCellUAV/h100/README.md

 h100
 ====

-Software for the Horizon H-100 Fuel Cell Stack
+Software for the Horizon H-100 Fuel Cell Stack.

+Main logic in controller.py

 Note that this contains submodules (repositories within repositories).
 Some of which need setting up: